 Robert J. Brass, Esq. is a partner at the Aloia Law Firm LLC, in Bloomfield, concentrating his practice in the area of federal and state white collar criminal defense litigation; other federal, state and municipal court criminal litigation; federal civil rights 1983 litigation; public employment litigation; and, additional areas of civil litigation.

 Mr. Brass served as a Trustee of the New Jersey State Bar Association, from 2008 to 2014; and, served as the New Jersey State Bar Association's representative on the New Jersey Supreme Court Committee on Model Criminal Jury Charges from 2011-2013.
-Mr. Brass, presently, is a member of the State Bar Judicial Administration Committee and is a member of the the New Jersey Institute for Continuing Legal Education Advisory Committee.
+Mr. Brass, presently, is the Chair of the Senior Lawyers Special Committee; and, is a member of the State Bar Judicial Administration Committee and the the New Jersey Institute for Continuing Legal Education Advisory Committee.
 Mr. Brass is a Past Chair of the State Bar Criminal Law Section; and, served as the Trustee Liaison to the Criminal Law Section and the Anti-Trust Section, from 2008 to 2014.
 Mr. Brass has served as the Chair of the Ad Hoc Committee on the Prosecutors Study Commission.

-Mr. Brass serves on the New Jersey Supreme Court District V-C Fee Arbitration Committee.
+Mr. Brass has served on the New Jersey Supreme Court District V-C Fee Arbitration Committee.

 Mr. Brass is admitted to practice before the Superior Courts of the State of New Jersey, the Municipal Courts of New Jersey; and, before the United States District Court for the District of New Jersey and the United States Supreme Court.